 5110 Penrose, lawsonsp.com

-Over the course of this two-day workshop, participants will be guided through all the ins and outs of silk screen printing.
-A limited class size of only six students ensures that everyone gets plenty of hands-on experience, and instructors will provide Q&As for any lingering queries. $350 for the two-day course.
+During this immersive day-long workshop on April 18, participants will be guided through all the ins and outs of silk screen printing.
+A limited class size of only six students ensures that everyone gets plenty of hands-on experience, and instructors will provide Q&As for any lingering queries.
+Donuts and coffee for breakfast and lunch are provided. $350 per person.

 2624 N. 14th, centralprint.org